BrandonGower-Winter/ECAgentTutorials/Introduction/README.md

 You will need to understand how all of these clases work in order to create ABMs in ECAgent.
-If you are familiar with ECS, you should recognize the System and Component classes and, if you are familiar with ABMs you are most likely familiar with the Model, Environment and Agent classes.
+If you are familiar with ECS, you should recognize the System and Component classes and, if you are familiar with ABMs, you are most likely familiar with the Model, Environment and Agent classes.

 Let's start with the simplest class, the Component class.
-In ECAgent and ECS in general, Components are plain-old-data (POD) types.
+In ECAgent, and ECS in general, Components are plain-old-data (POD) types.
 This means that they only store information, in variables, and have little-to-no functionality.
-In our Model we would create a wealth component like so:
+In our Model we would create a money component like so:

 ```python
 class MoneyComponent(Component):